Chips Ahoy and And Some Could-Have-Beens

 His powerful leg kick-started the motorcycle, and I was jolted back to reality.
 I could feel my heart beating fast, as fast as the drumming sound of the motorcycle engine.
 I had to quickly to dismiss whatever feelings that were starting to build up.

 I watched him as he drove away.
 The sound of the motorcycle engine faded, and so did my sight of him,.
-I knew that in roughly an hour, he would be home with his wife and two kids.
+I knew that in roughly an hour, he would be home with his wife and kid.

 I took one more look at the late April sky and I walked back to my room with heavy steps.